A great place to live

 9. THE WORLD IN VIENNA

 Vienna is a popular location for international organizations (including the United Nations) and global businesses, not least thanks to its central location in the heart of Europe, good transport links and virtually unbeatable quality of life.
 This international aspect means the city is also a popular venue for congresses, conferences and company get-togethers, with 4,500 such events taking place in Vienna every year.
+In 2022, Vienna takes first place in the Economist Liveability Ranking for the third time.
 The 2018 International Congress and Convention Association (ICCA) rankings placed Vienna in second place, behind Paris.
 And Vienna is ranked fourth worldwide by the Union of International Associations (UIA).
 As well as three outstanding conference centers (the Austria Center Vienna, Hofburg Vienna, and Messe Wien Exhibition & Congress Center), Vienna scores highly for its many other historic and modern event venues.

 10. ART, ART EVERYWHERE